themarcba/simple-rpg/README.md

 In the spirit of working more with OOP in JavaScript, I started this little project.
 I don't know yet where it is going, just playing around here.

 # Status
-At the moment you can only create a map with 3 different "field" types (road, grass, wall) and walk around in it.
+You can create a map with 4 different "field" types (road, grass, wall, water) and walk around in it.

-You can walk on the road and the grass, but not on the wall.

-When you walk in the grass, there is a 50% chance that a bug attacks you.
-If this happens, your health decreases by 20%.

-Using ES6 classes now.
-Will use them as modules, when I figure out how.
+* Road: Normal walk
+* Grass: Walk, but 50% risk of getting stung by a bug
+* Wall: Can't walk.
+Is seen as obstacle
+* Water: Can technically walk on it, but will drown if the player can't swim

+# Changelog
-Made it easier to create maps, using a (X,Y) coordination system to create.
+* **20/05.2019** Made it easier to create maps, using a (X,Y) coordination system to create.
 This is just to create the map.
 Inside, it still works the same with north, east, south, west properties, pointing to the next field.

-Huge thanks to [@dacostafilipe](https://twitter.com/dacostafilipe) for helping my out with the ES6 rewrite and Webpack setup.
+* **20/05.2019** Huge thanks to [@dacostafilipe](https://twitter.com/dacostafilipe) for helping my out with the ES6 rewrite and Webpack setup.

-Added now canvas graphics and arrow key control.
+* **21.05.2019** Added now canvas graphics and arrow key control.

-Added water class.
+* **21.05.2019** Added water class.
 If the player can't swim (default), he'll drown.
 Later on, I will add that he can learn how to swim.

+* **21.05.2019** Created an abstraction *Hazard* which has properties such as *damage* and *probability*.
+Can be added more functionality later.
+Used as such: `bug.hurt(player);`

 # Install